AshlingnLog/UpByBootstraps/README.md

 Project should follow requirements established here: https://classroom.emeritus.org/courses/1172/assignments/45929?module_item_id=283450
 Assignment Submission Requirements

-Please download this template  Download template, which you will upload for submission.
+ Download template and submit links
  On the template you should include links to:

-Home page
+* Home page
-CSS file for GitHub pages
+* CSS file for GitHub pages
-The file where you imported Bootstrap, for extra credit PacMen Exercise Repository
+* The file where you imported Bootstrap, for extra credit
+* PacMen Exercise Repository
-Eye Exercise Repository
+* Eye Exercise Repository
-Real Time Bus Tracking Repository
+* Real Time Bus Tracking Repository

 Website Requirements